 During these years, the smooth transition from childhood to adolescence is facilitated by a comprehensive, value- based education.

-Cambridge Secondary 1 develops skills and understanding in English, mathematics and science for learners typically aged 11-14.
+Cambridge Secondary 1 develops skills and understanding in English, mathematics and science for learners typically aged between 11 to 14 years.

 Cambridge Secondary 1 Checkpoint tests have been designed to assess learners at the end of Cambridge Secondary 1.
 They are available in English, English as a second language, mathematics and science, and give valuable feedback on learners’ strengths and weaknesses before they progress to the next stage of education.
 Each learner receives a statement of achievement and a diagnostic feedback report, giving schools detailed information and parents extra trust in the feedback they receive.